Living and Teaching English in Ho Chi Minh City, Vietnam

 I was on the back of an old Russian motorbike, which growled into the wind.
 Dressed in just a t-shirt and shorts, and feeling the usual twangs of fear I feel when traveling fast on any vehicle.
 Nevertheless, I couldn't have been happier.
 The sun was shining down on us as we wound our way along roads that skirted the edges of limestone Karst Mountains, which rose out of the ground like the humps of some mighty dragon.
 Every now and again, the land would level out and a patchwork of emerald rice paddies, surrounded by flowers, would be laid out before us.
 I was relieved to be seeing this side of the country, to be out and on the open road; everything seemed so different compared to life in HCMC city.

 We had decided to move to Vietnam after the country was recommended by a friend.
-She had apparently had the most remarkable time, and even managed to save some money in the bargain, a winning combination by most standards.
-It took a while to find enough hours of work to suit us, but only a couple of days to have found a nice apartment and a flat mate.
+She had apparently had the most remarkable time and even managed to save some money in the bargain, a winning combination by most standards.
+It took a while to find enough hours of work to suit us, but only a couple of days to have found a nice apartment and a roommate.
 I went on to stay for two years.

 HCMC, the central part of which is still referred to as Saigon, is a frenetic city by anyone’s estimation.
 Capitalism and communism come together to form an intriguing blend of perspectives.
 Across the city, temples jostle for space with shopping malls.
 Street food vendors hawk their wares outside fantastically expensive office blocks.
 The city is a good choice for a stint abroad for a number of reasons:

-- The cost of living is comparatively cheap.
+- The cost of living in Vietnam is comparatively cheap

-- There is a large expat community to help with the transition.
+- There is an expat community to help with the transition

 Wages are normally around US$12-$20 an hour, depending upon qualifications and experience, with a lucky few securing up to $30 for private business classes.
 Although it is generally required that teachers have a degree and a CELTA/TESOL certificate, it is still perfectly feasible to find work without such credentials, albeit usually at some of the less scrupulous schools at slightly lower wages.